-CFE Study Group Coach Grants are awarded to experienced PreK-8th grade teachers interested in sharing a Teaching Approach with colleagues across the Chicago public school system.
+CFE Study Group Coach Grants are awarded to experienced PreK-8th grade teachers interested in sharing a Teaching Approach with colleagues across the Chicago Public School system.
 CFE considers a Teaching Approach to be a

 particular methodology or thematic project involving multiple teaching strategies that has been proven to increase student achievement.
 Teaching Approaches may be focused within one core subject area or integrated across the curriculum.
 A majority of Study Groups are district-wide, but a limited number of area- and school-based applicants will be selected.

-Each Coach mentors a team (Study Group) of 6-8 teachers (Team Members) in implementing this teaching approach in their own classrooms.
+Each Coach mentors a team (Study Group) of 6-8 teachers (Team Members) in implementing this Teaching Approach in their own classrooms.
 Coaches do not need to recruit Team Members; they will be selected in May through a separate application process.

 After participating in a two-day training, Coaches develop a Study Group curriculum that includes scholarly articles, student work samples, and videos.
 Additionally, individual experiences are analyzed and used to adapt strategies to classroom and student needs.
 Peer feedback and reflection on progress are hallmarks of the Study Group process.

-- Application Due: February 2014
+- Application Due: NOW CLOSED

-- Award Notification via email: March 1, 2013
+- Award Notification via Email: March 7, 2018